Restrictions change regularly based on COVID outbreaks, please check the NSW Government website for more information.

 Where available, virtual programs will continue to be offered which will enable you to gain the valuable skills that you usually develop through international experiences.

 Yes, international travel has been approved for all global mobility experience which also includes in-person faculty programs.

 International students who have submitted an application for an exchange program but are currently in their home country and unable to travel to Australia, should email firstname.lastname@example.org.

 You will be supported in participating in mobility programs in your country of citizenship/permanent residence, where the host university allows and places are available.

 If you are a University of Sydney student whose study abroad/exchange program was impacted by COVID-19, you may be eligible to claim the return travel and/or other expenses incurred in returning to Australia.
-Please contact the Sydney Abroad team at firstname.lastname@example.org for further advice.
+Please refer to the Student Insurance claims procedure.

 If you are an international student undertaking University of Sydney degree programs and you have been affected by Australian Government travel restrictions, you are not eligible to claim insurance.
 However, you may be eligible for Hardship funding support – please see further details in the financial assistance application form.

 Last updated June 2022.